-- B. Clinical Performance Grade: To achieve a satisfactory clinical evaluation, the student must achieve a satisfactory clinical agency performance evaluation, complete all assigned clinical papers satisfactorily, pass all college laboratory skill evaluations for the semester by the end of the 13th week, and pass the clinical calculations examination. - 1.
+- B. Clinical Performance Grade: To achieve a satisfactory clinical evaluation, the student must achieve a satisfactory clinical agency performance evaluation, complete all assigned clinical papers satisfactorily, pass all college laboratory skill evaluations for the semester by the end of the 13th week, and pass the clinical calculations skill (CCS) examination. - 1.
 Clinical Agency Performance: - a.
-Student's evaluation will be based on performance as described on specific clinical evaluation tools (in Clinical Packet).
+Student's evaluation will be based on performance as described on specific clinical evaluation tools (see Clinical Packet).
 A satisfactory evaluation means that the student has met the critical elements of the stated student learning outcomes. - b.
 If the student receives an instructor referral form for the skill lab, the skills must be remediated before the next week's clinical class or the student cannot return to clinical.
 In order to remediate, the student must give the referral form to the skill instructor to sign and then the student submits the completed referral form to the clinical instructor.
 Clinical deficiencies will be documented (see appendix: Report of Student Clinical Performance). - c.
 Two over-riding considerations will be evaluated.
 These include the prevention of physical jeopardy to the client and the prevention of emotional jeopardy to the client.
 If, in consult with the clinical instructor, the Chairperson determines the student is unsafe for clinical classes, the student will not be permitted in clinical classes.
-If deficiencies cannot be corrected in a timely manner, the student will risk receiving a failing clinical evaluation and failure for the course (see appendix: Report of Student Clinical Performance). - d.
+If deficiencies cannot be corrected in a timely manner, the student will risk receiving a failing clinical evaluation and failure for the course (see appendix: Report of Student Clinical Performance).

+- d.
 Clinical Nursing Process Nursing Paper/ Concept Mapping assignment: Students in each nursing clinical course are required to complete a Nursing Process Assignment/Concept Mapping Assignment, which is a college level paper and must be typed.
 Instructions and grading are included in the clinical assignment packet for each Nursing Course.
-Papers are graded by part-time (adjunct) instructors will be reviewed by the lead instructor and may be adjusted before being recorded and returned to the student.
+Papers graded by part-time (adjunct) instructors will be reviewed by the lead instructor and may be adjusted before being recorded and returned to the student.
 The lead instructor has final authority on grading.
-All papers must be submitted to the lead instructor's electronic Turnitin drop-box (paper only), as well as via email to the clinical and lead instructor, including all articles and supporting documents (such as concept maps and Docucare assessments), within 2 weeks of being assigned (even if it falls on a date when the College is closed, including weekends, holidays, and College closings due to inclement weather.
-A physical copy is also due to be turned in at the beginning of clinical pre-conference (8:00 am) on the date due.
-Late papers are subject to point deduction of 10 points per day for each day late if submitted after 8 am on the due date.
-No instructor may assign extra time for completing papers.
+All papers must be submitted to the lead instructor, including all articles and supporting documents (such as concept maps and assessments), by 11:59 pm the night before it is due, or 8:59 am on the due date for evening students, 2 weeks after being assigned, even if it falls on a date when the College is closed, including weekends, holidays, and College closings due to inclement weather).
+A physical copy is also due to be turned in at the beginning of clinical pre-conference (8:00 am or 5 pm) on the date due.
+Late papers are subject to point deduction of 10 points per day for each day late if submitted after the due date.
+No instructor may assign extra time for completing papers. - e.

-e.
 Students wishing to review/dispute their Nursing Process Paper grade/rubric must make an individual appointment with their lead instructor within 1 week of receiving their grade.
 No papers will be reviewed after that time frame.
 If a student disputes the grade received they must submit a written explanation of why they feel the grade was not appropriate within 1 week of the review.
-The Department Chairperson, in conjunction with the lead instructor, will review paper in its entirety within 1 week, and the grade may be adjusted in either direction based on this review.
+The Department Chairperson, in conjunction with the lead instructor, will review the paper in its entirety within 1 week, and the grade may be adjusted in either direction based on this review.